rmpel/plugin-pdc-leges/README.md

 This plugin provides an easy interface for custom translations and a way to store these files without them getting overwritten by updates.

-For instructions how to use the 'Loco Translate' plugin, we advice you to read the Beginners's guide page on their website: https://localise.biz/wordpress/plugin/beginners or start at the homepage: https://localise.biz/wordpress/plugin
+For instructions how to use the 'Loco Translate' plugin, we advise you to read the Beginner's guide page on their website: https://localise.biz/wordpress/plugin/beginners or start at the homepage: https://localise.biz/wordpress/plugin

 ### Running tests